mosip/inji-vc-renderer/kotlin/Readme.md

     //result => <svg><text><tspan>No 123, Test Address line1,</tspan><tspan>Test Address line, TestCITY, TESTProvince</tspan></text></svg>
     ```
+- Here are the list of fields considered for concatenating address - `addressLine1`, `addressLine2`, `addressLine3`, `city`, `province`, `region` and `postalCode`

+Note : For Array Fields and Concatenated Address , better to have the fields at the end of template or give enough height for the fields in the design.
+Because it will be wrapped based on the VC data for those fields.
+Because in SVG Template , there is limitation to do wrapping based on the content, so we are manually wrapping based the SVG Width

 #### Replacing Placeholders in SVG Template
 - Replaces the placeholders in the SVG Template with actual VC Json Data using JSON Pointer Algorithm.